 I’m pretty sure that this is one meal your kids will not hesitate to try.
 In fact, there is a good chance you may need to double the recipe!
 If you do happen to have extra pancakes they store well in the refrigerator for a few days or freeze them for longer storage.
 These little Swedish pancakes also make a make a mighty fine lunch box addition.

 This recipe makes enough pancakes for about 2 adults or 3 kids.
 I recommend starting with this smaller sized amount as you get used to making these pancakes.
 Then next time you can double it for a full 50-70 pancakes, enough for about 4-6 people.
 Enjoy!

 - ⅓ cup white whole wheat flour

 - Heat a pancake pan over medium-high heat.
-Rub a small amount of butter onto each pancake form.
+Rub a small amount of butter onto each pancake griddle.
 When butter is sizzling, pour a small amount of batter into each mold.
 About 1 tablespoon per pancake.
 Cook until set, about 1-2 minutes, and then flip and cook for another minute.
-(Don't get frustrated if the first set comes out pale or sticks, this is common.)
+(Don't get frustrated if the first set comes out pale or sticks, this is common, it just means the pan wasn't quite hot enough yet.)
 Continue the process, reducing heat to medium or even medium-low if the pancakes are getting brown too quickly.